 What You Can Learn from Gumbusters

-- Having well-known names and brands associated with your product immediately increases your credibility in people’s eyes.
+Having well-known names and brands associated with your products immediately increases your credibility in people’s eyes.

 Market Served: Gag gifts